 Barcelona are going through a dip in form.
-Luckily, it hardly matters in the Spanish League, where they are in front by a large margin.
+Luckily, it hardly matters in the Spanish League, where they lead by a large margin.
 But in terms of the Champions League, Barça’s slump couldn’t have come at a worse time.

 Losing in two consecutive clasicos against Real Madrid, Barcelona are going to require intensive damage control.
 Their mental game is incredibly vulnerable, especially given their remarkable results up until now.
 Facing the second leg against AC Milan will reveal whether or not Barcelona can cope with defeat and play without insecurity.